The Best Post-Construction Cleaning Guide

 • Pay particular attention to kitchens and bathrooms

-• Use a squeegee to clean windows, glass doors, and shower cubicles
+• Use a squeegee on windows, glass doors, and shower cubicles

 • Wash walls, doors, baseboards, and cabinets

-• Dust light fixtures and wipe down bulbs using a soft, dry cloth
+• Dust light fixtures and wipe bulbs with a soft, dry cloth

-• Use a vacuum cleaner to extract dust from vents and HVAC filters
+• Vacuum dust from vents and HVAC filters

 • Wash carpets and clean floors

-Pro Tip: Don’t forget your soft furniture and furnishings!
-Vacuum your chairs and sofas before you clean your carpets, and give your mattress some TLC.
+Pro tip: don’t forget soft furniture!
+Vacuum chairs and sofas before cleaning carpets, and give your mattress some care.

-In the days after conducting the deep clean, you’ll notice that more dust than usual has settled on flat surfaces.
-You might also notice smudges and fingerprints showing up on windows and mirrors.
-Use a damp microfiber cloth to wipe down level surfaces and walls, and clean the windows to remove the last signs of construction.
+In the days after the deep clean, more dust than usual will settle on flat surfaces, and smudges may appear on windows and mirrors.
+Wipe down level surfaces and walls with a damp microfiber cloth, and clean the windows to remove the last signs of construction.

-Pro Tip: Want to keep your home looking fresh and clean?
+Pro tip: want to keep your home fresh?
 Check out our ultimate guide to deep cleaning.

 How to clean fine dust after a renovation

-After most construction work, fine dust will be your biggest problem.
-Even when taking all the proper precautions, this kind of dust is almost impossible to completely contain.
-Unfortunately, it can cause damage if it clogs your HVAC system or gets into electronics.
+Fine dust is usually the biggest problem after construction — it’s almost impossible to contain completely, and it can cause damage if it clogs your HVAC system or gets into electronics.

-Wash the cloth between each pass and change out the water you’re using once it turns cloudy.
-This will prevent reapplying wet dust to areas you think you’ve cleaned.
-Then let the area dry thoroughly and use a vacuum with a brush attachment to get rid of any remaining dust.
-Finally, spot clean with a damp cloth and give the walls and floor a final wipe down.
+Wash the cloth between passes and change the water once it turns cloudy, so you’re not reapplying wet dust to areas you’ve cleaned.
+Let the area dry, then vacuum with a brush attachment for any remaining dust, and finish with a final wipe-down.

-Pro Tip: If you have fine dust on a carpeted floor, rent a wet/dry vacuum from your local hardware store.
-Getting a vacuum with a HEPA (High Efficiency Particulate Air) filter will ensure it removes as much dust as possible.
+Pro tip: for fine dust on carpet, rent a wet/dry vacuum — one with a HEPA (High Efficiency Particulate Air) filter removes as much dust as possible.

 How to clean drywall and plaster dust

-Make a cleaning solution by adding two cups of white vinegar to a gallon of warm water.
-Sponge mop a small area with as little water as possible and immediately dry completely with a towel.
-It may take several applications to get all the dust up and remove any white residue or dullness from wooden or tiled surfaces.
-Switch out the water and vinegar solution once it becomes cloudy to prevent recontamination.
+Make a solution of two cups of white vinegar per gallon of warm water.
+Sponge-mop a small area with as little water as possible and dry it completely with a towel immediately.
+It may take several applications to lift all the dust and remove any white residue or dullness from wood or tile.
+Switch out the solution once it turns cloudy to avoid recontamination.

-Pro Tip: To save your water and vinegar solution, use a bucket of clean water to rinse out the plaster dust from your mop or sponge.
-Also change out the towel you’re using once it becomes too damp to dry effectively.
+Pro tip: to preserve your vinegar solution, rinse the plaster dust from your mop or sponge in a separate bucket of clean water, and swap your towel once it’s too damp to dry effectively.

-Brick dust tends to be heavier than other dusts, which can make it tricky to clean up.
-To start, use the nozzle on a powerful vacuum to suck up as much dust and debris as you can.
-Then dilute 1.5 cups of hydrogen peroxide in one gallon of water and use soft cotton rags to wipe dust off hard surfaces.
+Brick dust is heavier than other dusts, which makes it trickier.
+Start by using a powerful vacuum nozzle to suck up as much as you can.
+Then dilute 1.5 cups of hydrogen peroxide in one gallon of water and wipe dust off hard surfaces with soft cotton rags.

-Be careful not to press too hard when cleaning brick dust, because it can cause scratches in wood, stone, and varnish.
-Some surfaces, such as granite countertops, need specialist cleaning.
-If in doubt, always spot-clean an inconspicuous area first or consult a professional for advice.
+Don’t press too hard — brick dust can scratch wood, stone, and varnish.
+Some surfaces, like granite countertops, need specialist cleaning, so spot-test an inconspicuous area first or consult a professional if in doubt.

-On soft surfaces such as carpet you’ll need to use a stiff-bristled brush and scrub the dust.
-Never get brick dust wet on a soft surface, because it will lead to staining.
-Scrub the dust loose and then vacuum up the excess.
+On soft surfaces like carpet, use a stiff-bristled brush to scrub the dust loose, then vacuum the excess — never get brick dust wet on a soft surface, as it will stain.

-Pro Tip: Used dryer sheets make great dust collectors.
-Simply run them along dusty surfaces and throw them away once they’re full.
+Pro tip: used dryer sheets make great dust collectors — run them along dusty surfaces and toss them once full.

 How to clean spackling paste

-Spackling paste is putty commonly used to fill small holes, cracks and surface defects in plaster, drywall and wood.
-Its versatile nature makes it popular with DIYers and professional renovators alike, and cleaning dried-on spackling paste is common during post-construction cleans.
-How to clean spackling depends on the surface it’s on.
+Spackling paste is putty used to fill small holes, cracks, and defects in plaster, drywall, and wood.
+Cleaning dried-on spackle is common during post-construction cleans, and the method depends on the surface.

-Don’t try to wipe up spackling paste from carpet because it will only create more damage.
-Instead, leave the paste to dry completely and start cleaning by breaking off and vacuuming as much of the spackling as possible.
-Then spray the spackling with carpet cleaner and blot with paper towels.
+Don’t try to wipe spackling paste from carpet — it only spreads the damage.
+Let it dry completely, then break off and vacuum as much as possible, spray the rest with carpet cleaner, and blot with paper towels.

 Final thoughts